 This post may contain affiliate links.
 Please read our disclosure policy.

-Homemade Shrimp Ceviche is easier than you think, and you don’t have to eat it raw.
+Homemade Shrimp Ceviche is easy to make at home, and you don’t have to eat it raw.
 This simple recipe will show you how to make citrusy shrimp ceviche with jalapeno, tomatoes, avocado, and more.

 What’s so special about ceviche?
 It’s made with fresh fish or shrimp, often raw, but sometimes very quickly blanched to make sure that it retains its natural ocean bite.
-A bold citrus marinade adds plenty of flavor, while a medley of colorful veggies rounds it out and adds contrast.
-It’s like the freshest salsa ever meets perfectly seasoned shrimp!
+A bold citrus marinade adds plenty of flavor, while a mix of colorful veggies rounds it out and adds contrast.
+It’s like the freshest salsa ever!

 Is Ceviche Safe to Eat?